artz/meanify/README.md

 [Instance methods](http://mongoosejs.com/docs/guide.html#methods) can also be defined on models in Mongoose and accessed via the meanify API routes.

 ```
-postSchema.method('mymethod', function (params, body, callback) {
+postSchema.method('mymethod', function (req, res, next) {
 	var error = null;
+	var query = req.query;
+	var body = req.body;
-	if (params.foo) {
+	if (query.foo) {
-		// Do some stuff with params.
+		// Do some stuff with query params.
-		body.foo = params.foo;
+		body.foo = query.foo;
 		// Return new object in the response.
-		callback(error, body);
+		next(error, body);
 	} else {
 		error = {
 			name: 'NoFoo',
 			message: 'Foo not found.'
 		};
 		// Send error.
-		callback(error);
+		next(error);
 	}
 });
 ```

-Instance models should expect three arguments: the query parameters passed on the `POST` request, the body of the `POST` (the `ngResource` object instance) and a callback to pass the results.
+Instance methods defined on schemas should expect three arguments: the `request` object, `response` object, and a callback.

-If successful (i.e. a `200` response), the callback should pass `null` as the first argument, and the modified object body second.
-If failure (i.e. a `400` response), the error should be passed as the first argument.
+If the callback sees `null` as the first argument and the modified resource object second, a successful `200` response will be returned along with the object as the body.
+If the callback sees the error defined as the first argument, a failure (i.e. a `400`) response is returned.

+The `response` object gives you more control over the response and status code sent.
+For example, you could send a `401` or `403` response status instead of the standard `400` available by using the callback.

 Note that inside the schema method context, `this` refers to the resource document found in the database.